Tips on how to swaddle a newborn baby step by step

 5. Use a firm mattress and remove all excess the items inside the crib

 Avoid using a very soft mattress inside the crib or in any area where you will let the baby sleep.
 A highly soft mattress can suffocate the baby.
-If you haven’t notice that your baby already have the ability roll and you still swaddle them, this could be dangerous.
+If you haven’t notice that your baby already can roll and you still swaddle them, this could be dangerous.
 Using a firm mattress will prevent your baby from suffocating if they ended up rolling while swaddled.
 Also, make sure to remove unnecessary items inside the crib.